 User Flow & Structure

-This app was first conceived as a demo for PyTorch’s 2019 Developer Conference.
-The team at Airlift worked on the identity for the conference, having previously worked on redesigning PyTorch’s website.
-I used this design system to establish the visual language of the app, leveraging the gradient backgrounds and creating new elements like buttons and icons.
+I first designed the app as a demo for PyTorch’s 2019 Developer Conference.
+Complementing my team’s work on the conference’s identity, I leveraged this design system to build the visual language for the app.
+I integrated the gradient backgrounds and created new elements including type styles, icons, and buttons.